instadeepai/jumanji/docs/environments/graph_coloring.md

   - For example, for 4 number of colors available:
     ```[True, False, True, False]```

-- `current_node_index`: integer representing the current node being colored.
+- `current_node_index`: an integer representing the current node being colored.
   - For example, an initial current_node_index might be 0.

 ## Action